Finding Work-Life Balance When You Work from Home.

 2. Set daily goals for yourself.

 Setting small goals each day helps V Teamer Victoria D. remain productive and motivated.
-For her, maintaining a strong balance between work and home life plays a major role in staying on track.
+For her, maintaining a strong work-life balance at home plays a major role in staying on track.

 “If I finish a task, I reward myself with a few minutes of family fun time.
 This includes things like being silly with the kids, teaching my dog a new trick, or making a great meal!” she said.
 “This definitely motivates me to get things done.”